 ESG-related topics are also a recurring item on the Supervisory Board agenda.
 We continue to monitor the Bank's CSRD roadmap to ensure that CEB is sufficiently prepared to meet its reporting obligations under the new CSRD regulations.
 We support the Bank's efforts to reduce the environmental footprint of its business activities.
 As Supervisory Board, we believe in setting clear and concrete carbon-emission reduction goals.
 In this context, we strongly advocated exiting thermal coal financing as a first step in the right direction.
 The Bank set the target in 2023 to exit thermal coal financing by the end of 2024.
 We are pleased to note that CEB succeeded in delivering on this promise in 2024.
-We support the Bank's aim to reduce its fossil-fuel financing activities whilst maintaining revenue flows through diversification and expansion of its commodity financing activities to include soft commodities as well and by financing alternative energy sources.
+We support the Bank's aim to reduce its fossil-fuel financing activities whilst maintaining revenue flows through diversification and expansion of its commodity financing alternative energy sources.

+We are pleased to note that the Managing Board has succeeded in further strengthening the Bank's balance sheet and lowering its risk profile in 2024, which has also resulted in an upward revision of the Bank's credit ratings.
 We aim to promote diversity, equality and inclusiveness at all levels within the organisation.
 The Supervisory Board has a very clear objective of a gender ratio as close to 50-50 as possible as far as its own composition is concerned.
 We also aim to have a balanced representation of different nationalities and expertise.
 The current status is that in respect of the Supervisory Board, these objectives have been met.
 Greater diversification in terms of gender and nationalities remains an important goal throughout the organisation.
 We continue to emphasise the importance of creating a culturally diverse organisation, which will also help to facilitate the recruitment and retention of sufficient skilled and qualified personnel.